 An MRI is a noninvasive procedure that allows the medical team to see what's going on inside your child's body without the use of X-rays.
 The images provided can help determine what, if any, treatment is required.
 And, if surgery should be required to treat your child's specific condition, an MRI can help to more accurately pinpoint the area of surgery.
 MRI scans show detailed pictures of the brain, spinal cord, muscles, tendons, bone marrow and blood vessels, tissue and more.

-Because the MRI uses a very powerful magnet, everyone entering the MRI scan suite must follow important guidelines and fill out an MRI safety questionnaire.
+MRI safety is a top priority at Cook Children's.
 MRI does not use radiation.
+However, because the MRI uses a very powerful magnet, everyone entering the MRI scan suite must follow important guidelines and fill out an MRI safety questionnaire.

 The scanner is very sensitive to movement, so it's important to remain still during the MRI.
 Sedation may be required for young children who are unable to remain still.